elonadam/E2EE-Project/E2EEncryption Protocol.md

       - Decrypting the message with AES is efficient and ensures that the original plaintext message is retrieved securely.

 4. **Send Acknowledgment**:
-   - The recipient sends an acknowledgment, which updates the `blue_v` flag in the `messages` table via the `acknowledge_message` function.
+   - The recipient sends an acknowledgment, which updates the `received_flag` flag in the `messages` table via the `acknowledge_message` function.
    - The acknowledgment contains:
      - **Recipient's identifier**.
      - **Message ID** (the time that the message was sent).